GIANT’S CAUSEWAY TOUR FROM DUBLIN

-The Giant’s Causeway is what led to its becoming a UNESCO world heritage site.
-As the “8th wonder of the world”, you cannot afford to not visit the Giant’s Causeway while in Ireland.
+The uniqueness of the Giant’s Causeway is what led to it becoming a UNESCO world heritage site.
+It is the “8th wonder of the world”, you cannot afford to miss the Giant’s Causeway on your visit to Ireland.

 *Please note that all times are approximate.
 The locations might be visited in a different order, depends on traffic and weather.

 **As people don’t want to spend that much time in the cold countryside, when it starts getting cold, we might give a little bit less time at the Giant’s Causeway and add the time onto the Belfast stop.

 6:45 am, outside Dublin City Gallery The Hugh Lane, Parnell Square N, Dublin 1 (See on Google Maps)

 - Not suitable for people with limited mobility.
 A fair bit of walking involved.

 - Not suitable for children under 10.
 If your child is very used to travelling, please book 1 seat per child and bring your own child seat.

 5 star rating on TripAdvisor, Google, Facebook and other bookings sites

 Trip to Belfast and Giants Causeway was fantastic.
 We would recommend it to everybody who is longer than 1 or 1,5 days in Ireland/Dublin.